Have you been trying to understand the meaning of the Lamb of God? Why is Jesus called the Lamb of God and how does its significance affect our lives?

 What Does It Mean for Jesus to Be Called “The Lamb of God”?

 No matter what culture we come from, we all know what it means to pay back what we owe.
 If we desire something, we must earn it or pay for it.
-Similar to this, if we damage anything or commit a wrong, we should make restitution by using something valuable to us, such as time or money.
+Similarly, if we damage anything or commit a wrong, we should make restitution by using something valuable to us, such as time or money.

 Jesus being the Lamb of God and giving up His life as the ultimate sacrifice for us means everything to Christians.
 Before the Lamb of God’s gift, we had to sacrifice ourselves to be right with God.
 We couldn’t talk to God until we did something else first.
 Now, we can go straight to the Father through Jesus.
 We can start praying and talking to God as soon as we realize we’ve done something wrong.